-Students enrolled in seven or more credits each semester are required to have and maintain medical insurance while attending Helena College.
+Students enrolled in six or more credits each semester are required to have and maintain medical insurance while attending Helena College.
 The college makes coverage available for students through the Montana University System Student Insurance Plan (MUSSIP) provided by Blue Cross Blue Shield of Montana (BCBSMT).
-The insurance plan is available to all students taking a minimum of seven credits.
+The insurance plan is available to all students taking a minimum of six credits.
 The insurance plan provides major medical and prescription coverage including but not limited to hospitalizations, outpatient surgery, and emergency services.
 The plan does not cover vision or dental.
 High school students participating in dual enrollment programs are not eligible for the insurance plan.

 The student insurance plan is elected or waived during registration for the fall and spring semesters and students must purchase or refuse the coverage each semester by the 15th day of instruction.
 Students having major medical insurance coverage may waive the student insurance plan.
 Coverage begins on the first day of the semester provided that payment is made as required within the enrollment period.
-Students who elect coverage and then withdraw for nonmedical reasons or drop below seven credits before the 15th day of instruction will receive a full refund of the premium cost for that semester.
+Students who elect coverage and then withdraw or drop below six credits before the 15th day of instruction will receive a full refund of the premium cost for that semester.
 There are no refunds after the 15th day of instruction.
-Students who withdraw or drop below seven credits after the 15th day of instruction will be fully charged for and covered by the student insurance plan for the duration of the policy period applicable to each semester.
-Students will not be allowed to enroll in the student insurance plan after the 15th class day unless proof is furnished that the student was dropped from his or her other insurance coverage during the 30 days immediately preceding the date of the request to join the student insurance plan.
+Students who withdraw or drop below six credits after the 15th day of instruction will be fully charged and covered by the student insurance plan for the duration of the policy period applicable to each semester.
+Students will not be allowed to enroll in the student insurance plan after the 15th class day unless proof is furnished documenting a major life event (loss of insurance, loss of employment, etc.).
 In such cases, the premium will not be prorated, and the cost will be the same as the beginning of the semester.
-Plan coverage and premium costs are published each academic year in the MUSSIP campus brochure and on the Helena College and BCBSMT websites.
-For more information visit www.umhelena. edu, www.bcbsmt.com or contact the Assistant Dean of Student Services at 406-447-6903
+Plan coverage and premium costs are published each academic year in the MUSSIP campus brochure and on the Helena College website.
+For more information visit www.umhelena.edu, or contact the Assistant Dean of Student Affairs at 406-447-6903